-Seek the true spiritual gold of God’s word and commandments when our physical wealth is destroyed in the fire of tribulation: Seek the righteousness of zeal for God’s commandments in sincere repentance so that our shameful sins may be covered by the sacrifice of Christ and that we may be clothed in righteousness.
-Seek the spirit of God through zeal for God and his commandments, that our eyes may be opened to understanding the things of God.
+Seek the true spiritual gold of God’s Word when our physical wealth is destroyed in the fire of tribulation: Seek the righteousness of zeal to live by every Word of God in sincere repentance, so that our shameful sins may be covered by the sacrifice of Christ and we may be clothed in godly righteousness.
+Seek the Spirit of God through zeal to live by every Word of God, so that our eyes may be opened to understanding the things of God.

 3:18 I counsel thee to buy of me gold tried in the fire, that thou mayest be rich; and white raiment, that thou mayest be clothed, and that the shame of thy nakedness do not appear; and anoint thine eyes with eyesalve, that thou mayest see.

 We will be rejected until we repent and turn back to seek our God; because Christ loves us and needs to afflict the flesh to save the spirit for eternity.

 3:19 As many as I love, I rebuke and chasten: be zealous therefore, and repent.

 If we do repent and open our mind to Christ, keeping God’s commandments with righteous zeal; he will receive us and teach us of his ways.